-COVID-19 vaccine rollout in Georgia awaits more doses from Biden administration
+Covid-19 vaccine rollout in Georgia awaits more doses from Biden administration

 “Our hospitals cannot handle another surge of COVID-19 patients on top of their current workload,” Kemp said.
 “This is not an all-clear signal.
 We’ve got to continue to keep our foot on the gas.”

-More than 727,000 people had tested positive for COVID-19 in Georgia as of Tuesday afternoon, Jan.
-26, with more than 151,000 additional reported positive antigen tests indicating likely positive results.
-The virus had killed at least 11,996 Georgians as of Tuesday afternoon.
+More than 700,000 people had tested positive for COVID-19 in Georgia as of Thursday afternoon, with nearly more 150,000 more reported positive antigen tests indicating likely positive results.
+The virus has killed 11,511 Georgians.

 (0) comments